gbif/dwc-dp/darwin-core-data-package-guide.md

 ### 1.1 Purpose (non-normative)

-**Darwin Core Data Package (DwC‑DP)** is a community‑developed implementation profile of the [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/) for the exchange of primary biodiversity data.
+**Darwin Core Data Package (DwC‑DP)** is a community‑developed implementation profile of [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/) for the exchange of primary biodiversity data.
 A DwC‑DP consists of a `datapackage.json` file (describing the dataset and its structure) and one or more tabular data files (resources) that contain the data for the dataset.

 This guide explains the goals and scope of DwC‑DP and provides practical direction for structuring packages that use Darwin Core terms.
 It focuses on how to: